How Environment Influences Child Personality

 Who your child will be isn’t determined from birth.
 Their environment also plays a role in their development, influencing their personality, their level of success, their resourcefulness and their resilience.

 We all want to raise a resilient child – tough and able to persevere even after facing constant failure.
 “But what if my child doesn’t have it in him?” you may ask.
 “What if he’s just not that way?”
+Have you ever wondered about environmental influences on personality?
 The answer may come as a surprise to some parents.

 Being resilient is like being a rubber band.1 A rubber band is flexible.
 It can stretch well beyond its size, but afterwards it will return to its original shape.
 These are the qualities that we want our children to have: to be able to bounce back after any challenges or hardship, to be adaptable to change.